-How is death portrayed in the media, in our religious/spiritual institutions?
+How is death portrayed in the media, in our religious/spiritual/wisdom traditions?

 How do you hold space for death in your own heart?

-Each month, Amy facilitates an hour long study circle drawing upon:
+Each month, Garrett facilitates an hour long study circle drawing upon:

 *Teachings on death/dying from the world’s wisdom traditions